chloeyu17/movie-soundtrack-generator/README.md

 ### Project Overview

-* Personalized homepage with searchbar and linked favorites soundtrack and movies using the apis.
+* Displayed a personalized homepage with a searchbar and the developers' favorite soundtrack and movie using the APIs.
 * Created a friendly user interface that is interactive when adjusting to different screen sizes and mobile view using media queries.
 * Styling was set in CSS and Bootstrap
 * Using the OMDB API, we can pull movie titles and results searched from the user, including artwork.